PixelTomsen/OpenSimRegion-AssetProxy/README.md

-;Developer: Pixel Tomsen (Christian Kurzhals / www.ckinfo.de) (Mail: pixel.tomsen [at] gridnet.info)
+;Developer: Pixel Tomsen
 ;
 *
 Function:

-- Region AssetProxy-Module as VERY! experimental replacement for Floatsam-Cache-Module as cache-module / Gridmode !
+- Region AssetProxy-Module as VERY experimental replacement for Floatsam-Cache-Module as cache-module / Gridmode
 - shares Assets for different opensim-instances via database (current mysql)
-- saves simulator memory (half size!) and step down IO-Requests for server-drives
-- forms a bridge to far distant asset-server (sample: EU<->US - AssetServer-requests)
+- forms a bridge to far distant asset-server (sample: EU<->US - Asset*
-- some improvement for region-crossing /attached huds or objects, if region connects to same mysql-cache-db with proxy
-- temp textures (outfits, sculpts) shared for any opensim-instances, you can see all in the neighbor-sim
-- lower drivespace for region-server is needed; we have a pool;-)
-*

 Required:
-- mysql on a separate server (not on a region-server!) with great network-connection *
+- mysql on a separate server (not on a region-server) with great network-connection *
 Useless for:
 - for Standalone region-server (e.g. at home)